 For example, managers might agree with team members that Project A must be delivered by Friday.
 For service and project teams, the deliverable output might be how many service tickets can be completed during an identified period, or how many customers are happy with the delivered service.

-When working out KPIs with staff, the focus should be on deliverables rather than hours.
+When working out KPIs with staff and identifying how to monitor remote employees, the focus should be on deliverables rather than hours.
 Get agreement with your team on what outputs to achieve and measure against that.

 Deliverable agreed with teams and staff can easily be measured and reported as an output in a tool like Power BI.
 Tools like Power BI allow team members to show how they are working towards the agreed output.